-Approval of an SIP is required prior to any construction of new buildings and related site improvements, to include, but not be limited to, park development, public facilities, or structures and site improvements associated with public utilities.
+(a) Approval of an SIP is required prior to any construction of new buildings and related site improvements, to include, but not be limited to, utility installations and park development.
 Approval of an amended SIP may be required for exterior modifications to existing buildings and site improvements, and changes in use as provided in Sec.
-16-27-180.
-SIPs are not required for single-family detached development.
+16-27-240.
+SIPs are not required for single-family detached development. - When SIPs are required.
+An SIP is required for the development of new buildings and related site improvements and for exterior modifications to existing buildings and site improvements, as determined by the Director.
+SIPs are required for all single-family attached, multi-family and nonresidential development.

 Sec.
-16-27-30. - Application of Design Guidelines and Standards.
+16-27-50.
+Construction Conformance.